Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method: Introduction

 \section{Introduction}

-Fine-grained visual categorization (FGVC) targets at accurately identifying the subordinate classes from the target class in which the instances exhibit highly similar appearances.
-This task is one of the most important components in computer vision systems and has been widely used in target recognition, human computer interaction, and robotics \cite{wei2019rpc,merler2007recognizing,jund2016freiburg,liu2016deepfashion}.
+\IEEEPARstart Fine-grained visual categorization (FGVC) targets at accurately identifying the subordinate classes from the target class in which the instances exhibit highly similar appearances.
+This task is one of the most important components in computer vision systems and has been widely used in target recognition, human computer interaction, and robotics \cite{wei2021fine,wei2019rpc,merler2007recognizing,jund2016freiburg,liu2016deepfashion}.
 As an integral part of the research on computer vision, image datasets are the basis of data-driven models and play an important role in the development of FGVC.
-A large number of datasets are built up for algorithm design, such as Pets \cite{khosla2011novel,parkhi2012cats}, Aircrafts \cite{maji2013fine,vedaldi2014understanding}, Birds \cite{van2015building,krause2016unreasonable}, Cars \cite{krause20133d,gebru2017afine,gebru2017bfine}, and Vegetables \cite{rocha2010automatic,hou2017vegfru}.
+A large number of datasets are built up for algorithm design~(e.g., animals~\cite{parkhi2012cats}, plants~\cite{hou2017vegfru}, and vehicles~\cite{maji2013fine,krause20133d}).
 While these datasets have witnessed the empirical improvements of the algorithm performance, the resultant algorithms and methods may still fail in real FGVC applications.
 One of the important reasons concerns about the misalignment between the distribution of the collected data and that of the whole data in real conditions (e.g., different time and different species).